GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-ingress/README.md

 # Config Cluster

-In this example, the `cluster-west` cluster will be used as the [config cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-ingress-setup#specifying_a_config_cluster) for Multi-cluster Ingress.
+In this tutorial, the `cluster-west` cluster will be used as the [config cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-ingress-setup#specifying_a_config_cluster) for Multi-cluster Ingress.
 The [MultiClusterIngress](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-ingress#multiclusteringress_spec) and [MultiClusterService](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-ingress#multiclusterservice_spec) resources in the `mci.yaml` file are only being deployed to the `cluster-west` cluster.

 In a production environment, it may be desirable to use a third cluster as the config cluster, to reduce the risk that the config cluster is unavailable to make multi-cluster changes, but in this case we're using one of the two workload clusters in order to reduce costs.

 ## Kustomize

-In this example, some resources differ between namespaces and clusters.
+In this tutorial, some resources differ between namespaces and clusters.

 Because of this, the resources specific to each cluster and the same on each cluster are managed in different places and merged together using Kustomize.
 Likewise, the resources specific to each namespace and the same in each namespace are managed in different places and merged together using Kustomize.
 This is not strictly required, but it may help reduce the risk of misconfiguration between clusters and make it easier to roll out changes consistently.